12 lectures every winter semester

 I was tenured in 2017 and published a revised version of my habilitation thesis (2016) with Zurich Park Books in German in 2018: “Entwurf einer architektonischen Gebäudelehre”.
 Featuring 12 projects in 12 typologies, this selection was published in a revised and extended second German version in 2021 together with a first English version entitled “Thinking Design – Blueprint for an Architecture of Typology.”

-After being delivered online during the pandemic, this master lecture was held for the final time in the winter semester of 2021/22.
-Within the framework of the revised Master of Architecture curriculum at TU Graz, this format has since been replaced by a series of lectures offered each semester by various institutes.
+After being delivered online during the pandemic, this master lecture was held for the last time in the winter semester of 2021/22.
+Within the framework of a revised Master of Architecture curriculum at TU Graz, this format has since been replaced by a series of lectures offered each semester by various institutes.
 These are loosely thematically coordinated but distributed across multiple voices and disciplinary perspectives.

 1 THEATER